ranbir7/Lib2ran/README.md

-# 📚 lib2ran – Library Genesis Book Downloader
+# lib2ran – Library Genesis Book Downloader

-**lib2ran** is a  Python CLI tool I made from ChatGPT ( This project was initially generated with the help of ChatGPT) - and currently enhancing and adding new functions of my own through learning, This tool offers both **interactive** and **direct command-line** modes for maximum flexibility.
-The website I am scraping books from [Library Genesis (libgen.rs)](https://libgen.rs).
+**lib2ran** is a modern Python CLI tool to search and download books from [Library Genesis (libgen.rs)](https://libgen.rs).

+- Clean, professional, and attractive terminal interface
+- Uses the [rich](https://github.com/Textualize/rich) library for beautiful output (color, tables, progress bars)
+- No big ASCII art or distracting banners—just a slim, elegant accent header
+- Both **interactive** and **direct command-line** modes for maximum flexibility

 ---

 ## ✨ Features

-* 🔍 Search for books by title on LibGen
+* Search for books by title on LibGen
-* 📥 Choose from top 25 results and download the desired book
+* Choose from top results and download the desired book
+* Modern, readable tables and prompts
+* Download progress bar and search spinner
-* ⚙️ Works on Windows, Linux, and macOS
+* Works on Windows, Linux, and macOS
-* 🎛 Supports CLI arguments for scripting/automation
+* Supports CLI arguments for scripting/automation
+* `--about` and `--version` for info
+* `--auto` to instantly download the top result

 ---